Kagiri11/Unsplash-Api-Demo/README.md

 # Unsplash-Api-Demo
-A simple android app to display collection of photos with pagination in tab layout using Unsplash API.
+A basic android app to display collection of photos in tab layout using Unsplash API and implementing pagination.

 ♦ MVVM Architecture\
 ♦ Kotlin Coroutines\